30 Nov 2016

 Colored Version of The White Square

-A Minimalist Photo of a White Square on a Red Wall
+Minimalist Photography using a White Square geometric shape on a Red Wall at Jawahar Kala Kendra, Jaipur shot by Prakash Ghai

 Photo By © Prakash Ghai